ninjaaron/xonsh-quickstart/README.rst

 The way to get this to do the right thing is with Python substitution.
 Python substitution allows embedding the value of arbitrary Python expressions into commands.
 If the Python value is an iterable, it will be split into separate arguments.
-Python interpolation is marked with ``@()``.
+Python substitution is marked with ``@()``.

 .. code:: sh